Calculating nonadiabatic couplings and Berry's phase by variational quantum eigensolvers: Introduction

 The rest of the paper is organized as follows.
 We briefly review the definition of the NACs and Berry's phase in Sec.~\ref{sec: review of NDC}.
 The VQE algorithm is also reviewed in Sec.~\ref{sec: review of VQE}.
 Our main results are presented in Secs.~\ref{sec: NAC method} and \ref{sec: Berry method}, where we describe the ways to calculate the NACs and Berry's phase based on the VQE.
 The results of the experiment of estimating the nonadiabatic coupling using IBM Q hardware and the simulation of photodissociation dynamics with our methods are shown in Sec.~\ref{sec: experiment}.
 The discussion about the cost analysis for running our algorithms on quantum devices is provided in Sec.~\ref{sec: disussion}.
 We conclude our study in Sec.~\ref{sec: conclusion}.
-Further numerical demonstrations of our algorithms are provided in Supplemental Material~\footnote{See Supplemental Material for details on additional numerical demonstrations of our methods by simulating the quantum circuits to calculate the NACs of the hydrogen molecules and Berry's phase of a two-site spin model}.
+Appendices provide details of the experiments, mathematical proofs of the cost analysis, and further numerical demonstrations of our algorithms.